A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Conclusions and directions for future research

 Given an optimization problem whose feasible set does not fall in one of the classes described above, the perhaps next best thing that one might hope for is the existence of solutions that simultaneously \emph{approximately minimize} entire classes of objective functions, instead of \emph{minimize}.
 Therefore, our main direction of future research will be to investigate the former topic further.
 More specifically, we will try to find a complete characterization of problems that do have such simultaneously approximately minimizing solutions, parametrized by the desired error factor or term of approximation.
 Based on existing work in this direction (e.g., \cite{Goel2006}), we expect that such a characterization will include very general classes of resource allocation problems and will thus be useful in many applications in telecommunications and energy-efficient scheduling.

-We conclude this article by listing three other interesting directions for future research:
+We conclude this article by listing three other directions for future research:

 \begin{enumerate} \item One limitation of this work is that we focused on the case where least $(a,b)$-majorized elements exist for \emph{each} choice of $a$ and $b$.
 Moreover, the definition of these elements requires them to be optimal for \emph{any} choice of separable convex objective structure.
-For most applications of interest, these conditions are unnecessarily strong.
-For instance, $a$ and $b$ usually represent quantities that are restricted to a specific set of values, e.g., due to physical limitations of the considered system.
-Moreover, often only a few objective structures are relevant and these arise directly from the structure and properties of the system.
 Thus, it is interesting to investigate whether the existence of least $(a,b)$-majorized elements for specific (sets of) values of $a$ and $b$ can be characterized.
 In particular, an interesting question is whether such a characterization exists for $b=0$, i.e., when we only consider scaled objective functions.
-Analogously, it would be interesting to see whether limiting the definition of least $(a,b)$-majorized elements to particular subsets of objective structures leads to a characterization of feasible sets that is broader than those considered in this article.
-We do expect, however, that answering these questions requires a framework quite different from $(a,b)$-majorization since in the latter the focus is primarily on the (Schur-)convexity of the objective functions and to a significant lesser extent on specific functions and parameters.

 \item Another limitation is that we focused on the case where the feasible sets are either compact and convex or bounded and hole-free, i.e., contain exactly all integral points in its convex hull.
 An interesting direction for future research is to investigate whether our results can be extended to feasible sets that do not have such a convexity property.
-Promising candidates for such sets and corresponding optimization problems include extensions of base polyhedra and resource allocation problems, e.g., jump systems \cite{Bouchet1995} and semi-continuous knapsack polytopes \cite{deFarias2013,SchootUiterkamp2018}.
+Promising candidates for such sets and corresponding optimization problems include extensions of base polyhedra and RAPs, e.g., jump systems \cite{Bouchet1995} and semi-continuous knapsack polytopes \cite{deFarias2013,SchootUiterkamp2018}.
 Another promising class of problems consists of those whose structure and optimal solutions depend primarily on the convexity of the objective function rather than explicitly on the function itself, e.g., discrete speed scaling problems \cite{Gerards2016}.